biostatsPMH/BiostatsUHNplus/README.md

 <!-- This file is used to create README.md
-Note that the README.md document may need updating to change '<0.001' to '<0.001'.
+Note that the README.md document may need updating to change '\<0.001' to '<0.001'.
 -->

 # BiostatsUHNplus

-The goal of BiostatsUHNplus is to house publicly available code functions and snippets (multiple package dependencies) used by
+The goal of BiostatsUHNplus is to house publicly available code functions and snippets (some with multiple package dependencies) used by
 <Biostatistics@UHN>.

 Many of these functions build upon the features of **reportRmd**.